AgnieszkaFalenska/IMSnPars/imsnpars/nparser/graph/mst/algorithms/README.md

 This implementation comes from [nnpgdparser](https://github.com/zzsfornlp/nnpgdparser).
-It needed small changes to be adjusted it to Cython.
+It needed small changes to be adjusted to Cython.

 ### Compile:
 > python3 setup.py build_ext --inplace